-THE MUSES of the California Science Center Foundation celebrated its annual Woman of the Year luncheon on April 11, 2018 at the Jonathan Town Club, honoring Dr. Leslie Saxon, professor of clinical medicine at USC's Keck School of Medicine in cardiovascular medicine.
+THE MUSES of the California Science Center Foundation will celebrate its annual Woman of the Year luncheon on April 25, 2019 at the Jonathan Town Club, honoring Dr. Leslie Saxon, professor of clinical medicine at USC's Keck School of Medicine in cardiovascular medicine.

 Dr. Saxon is an interventional cardiologist, specializing in implantable and wearable devices that are connected wirelessly to diagnose and treat heart conditions.
 In addition, she is founder and Executive Director of the internationally acclaimed USC Center for Body Computing and the USC Virtual Care Clinic.